 Recipe Variations

-- More nutty flavor: Add a drop or two of almond extract.
+- More nutty flavor: Add a drop or two of almond extract for even more almond flavor.

 - For more crunch: Add some finely chopped pistachios to the dough before baking.